• Skip to main content

 Virtual Anthropology

 Virtual reconstruction of the hominid cranium from Eliye SpringsThe analysis of skeletal features of fossil hominid remains is a classic approach to understanding the course of human evolution.
-As more of these rare finds become available as CT data sets, advanced studies can be conducted using virtual specimens.
+However, studies remain largely limited to external characteristics.
+Virtual anthropology opens up new possibilities in this area.

-Using the VOXEL-MAN segmentation and visualization system, it is possible to create a 3D reconstruction of, for example, a fossil skull, virtually remove the sediment matrix, cut open the skull non-destructively, and thus reveal its hidden morphology.
+As with a patient or a mummy, a CT scanner can be used to create a series of cross-sectional images of a fossil skull, from which a three-dimensional virtual model can be generated using the VOXEL-MAN segmentation and visualization system.
+This also allows to remove any sediment matrix that may be present, cut open the skull non-destructively, and expose the hidden morphology.
 Missing parts can be supplemented by mirroring the intact half.
 In addition to visual inspection, various measurements can be taken.

 Early modern cranium from the Mumba rock shelterThe skull KNM-ES 11693 from Eliye Springs, Kenya (top right), is particularly interesting because it exhibits both archaic and modern features.
 Its age is estimated at around 300,000 years.
-A virtual study examines and compares its endocranial characteristics for the first time [1].
-A selection of early modern skulls from the Mumba and Strauss caves in Tanzania (left) serves as a reference.
+A virtual study examines its endocranial features for the first time [1], and compares them to a selection of early modern skulls from the Mumba and Strauss caves in Tanzania (left).

-A very different study compares the teeth of modern humans and other hominids [2].
-It investigates the basic question whether the number of dental roots represents a adaption to dietary specialization, or rather reflects genetic polymorphism.
+A very different virtual study compares the teeth of modern humans and other hominids [2].
+It investigates the basic question of whether the number of dental roots represents an adaptation to diet, or rather reflects genetic diversity.

 References